actionsx/prettier/README.md

 This project is licensed under the [MIT License][license-file].

-Copyright © 2020 - present, ActionX.
+Copyright © 2020-present, ActionsX.
 All rights reserved.

 <!-- Links -->